Go to the main content

 Storylines

-Climate modellers, marine ecologists, and ecological modellers within PolarRES have been working together to choose an appropriate sub-set of the latest Earth System Models to develop highly spatially and temporally resolved climate models for the Arctic region, using the storylines approach.
+Climate modellers, marine ecologists, and ecological modellers within PolarRES have been working together to choose an appropriate sub-set of the latest Earth System Models to develop highly spatially and temporally resolved climate and coupled climate-ocean-ice models (both hindcast and forecast) for the Arctic region, using the storylines approach.

-These high-resolution climate models are under construction, but they will produce a range of plausible future scenarios of Arctic climate change out to 2100, including;
+These high-resolution climate models are nearing completion and will produce a range of plausible future scenarios of Arctic climate change out to 2100, including;

-• Storyline 1: Strong Arctic amplification with a weak warming of the Barent-Kara sea
+• Storyline A: Strong Arctic amplification with a weak warming of the Barent-Kara sea

-• Storyline 2: Weak Arctic amplification with a strong warming of the Barent-Kara sea
+• Storyline D: Weak Arctic amplification with a strong warming of the Barent-Kara sea

-When they are ready, ecologists will couple these climate models to ecological models to generate projections of future changes in the distribution and abundance of key zooplankton species – copepods – across the Arctic.
+When the forecast models are ready, ecologists will couple these climate models to ecological models to generate projections of future changes in the distribution and abundance of key zooplankton species – copepods – across the Arctic.
+The hindcast climate models have now been completed and ecologists have been using these to develop relationships between historical distributions of copepods in association with the marine environment.
+Once the forecast models are ready, they will be used to generate (ecological niche) models to examine the future changes in copepods.
 Copepods are an important component of Arctic food webs, transferring energy from the phytoplankton they consume to a range of predators, including other zooplankton, fish, and whales.
 They also play a vital role in transferring carbon to the deep ocean (in their carbon-rich lipid sacs), thereby helping to regulate our climate.

 Being able to predict the future dynamics of these tiny creatures, upon which our societies and Earth System depend, can help refine our understanding of the global carbon cycle, allowing policy makers and communities to develop sound decisions to adapt and respond to the impact of climate change in the region.